Hayley's Story

 Some clinics also set additional eligibility criteria, including minimum and maximum Body Mass Indexes (BMIs).
 Talk to your preferred clinic or clinics about their process.

-Expanded carrier screening (ECS) or testing involves identifying simultaneously the presence or the absence of many gene variants which might be associated with different conditions of varying severity and predictability.
+Expanded carrier screening (ECS) or testing involves identifying whether the individual unknowingly carries gene variants associated with common genetic conditions, such as cystic fibrosis, that may be passed on to their children.
 Although we provide guidance to UK fertility clinics about donor screening in the HFEA’s Code of Practice, there is currently no national guidance in the UK specific to ECS.
 The HFEA does not require UK fertility clinics to carry out ECS and gamete donors are not required to have had this screening.
 You should discuss any questions that you may have about ECS with your fertility clinic.

 Hayley decided to become an egg donor after splitting up from her partner.
 Here’s her story.